You may want to bookmark this page for future interviews.

 Lucky for you, we’ve sourced the top 35 sales interview questions from sales leaders who know what’s what.

-This list of sales interview questions is unique.
+This comprehensive list of sales interview questions is unique.
 You won’t find it elsewhere.

 These interview questions will help you size up a candidate’s sales potential.